Suicide Hotline Manager

 Why do you think suicide rates vary so much by culture, even in first-world countries?
 Like South Korea has a 2.5x higher suicide rate than does the US.
 Is it simply that it's not as stigmatized in other places?

-Asked by BarbaroGlue about 11 years ago
+Asked by BarbaroGlue over 11 years ago

 I think a number of factors go into play.
 For one thing, suicide rates are higher in areas of economic and political crisis.
 For example, Greece used to have the lowest suicide rate in Europe, but since the financial collapse, it has had one of the highest.
 Probably another consideration is the availability of mental health care and crisis intervention, which is pretty weak in most countries.
 Additionally, in more interdependent cultures, it is hard to acknowledge personal needs when the normative value is on preserving balance within the social circle.